edgexfoundry/git-semver/README.md

 For example, if currently on the `master` branch and the value returned by `git semver` is `1.0.0` invoking `git semver bump -pre=rc patch` will result in `1.0.1-rc.1` written to `$PWD/.semver/master` and commited, the written to STDOUT.

-### `git semver tag`
+### `git semver tag [-force]`

 Attempt to tag the current HEAD with a tag that is effectively `v$(git semver)`.
-This will fail if `git-semver` detects a tag on the current HEAD that can be parsed as a Semantic Version.
+This will fail if `git-semver` detects a tag on the current HEAD that can be parsed as a Semantic Version, unless the `force` flag is specified.
+The `force` flag will tag the current HEAD regardless if there is an existing tag present on HEAD.

 ### `git semver push`